Tongue Ulcer in a Young Child

 The answer is A: cantharidin.
 This patient was being treated with cantharidin for warts.
 Cantharidin is a substance secreted by the blister beetle (Epicauta lamniscata).
 When applied to warts, this vesicant causes painless blistering beneath the wart within 24 hours.
 Cantharidin can be used as an alternative to cryotherapy with liquid nitrogen in young children because it is less painful and better tolerated.
 As the skin at the site of the wart begins to blister, the blood supply is cut off.
 The lesion then crusts over, and the crusted blister typically falls off after several days.
 Parents are instructed to wash off the cantharidin two to four hours after application to prevent excessive blistering.1

 Despite the use of bandages on his hands, based on the lesion and the timeline, it is likely that the child's tongue was exposed to cantharidin from the child placing his fingers in his mouth.
 His oral lesion resolved with triamcinolone paste (Oralone), and there were no lasting complications.
-Although cantharidin is effective for wart treatment and generally safe at all ages, one of the multiple other treatment
+Although cantharidin is effective for wart treatment and generally safe at all ages, one of the multiple other treatment options for warts should be considered in young children who are prone to putting their fingers in their mouths.

 1. Mulhem E, Pinelis S. Treatment of nongenital cutaneous warts.
 Am Fam Physician.
 2011;84(3):288–293.